Services & Information

 What do our services include?

 All of our services include a team to service the taps and pour the drinks, and we’ll even provide the cups!
-We can also pick up and return the kegs, so all you have to do is decide what to serve.
+We coordinate the pick up and return of kegs, so all you have to do is decide what to serve.
 Our prices include set-up, take down, and endless Instagrammability, of course.
 Our services do not include the price of alcohol.

 Our services start at $700.
 Please reach out to us to get a quote for your event!